bclarkson-code/Tricycle/README.md

 Which is more than 2x faster.

-Some `Op`s in tricycle behave slightly differenly, depending on whether a tensor batched or not.
+Some `Op`s in tricycle behave slightly differently, depending on whether a tensor batched or not.
 You can tell tricycle to use the batched version of `Op`s for a tensor by simply calling `.to_batched`.
 To convert it back, you can call `.from_batched`.

 #### GPU

 As well as batching, another improvement that has a big impact on performance is using a GPU.
 For this, we can use a library called [CuPY](https://cupy.dev/).
-CuPY lets you run numpy code on a GPU.
+CuPY lets you run Numpy code on a GPU.
 This means that we can use the same code for CPU as well as GPU computation which greatly simplifies the codebase ( and avoids me needing to write CUDA kernels, for now).

 Every tensor in tricycle has an `.xp` method.
-By default, this is just the numpy library:
+By default, this is just the Numpy library:

 ```
 import numpy as np